Co-Curricular Club Expo

 You can browse the co-curricular options in the table below (please see each of the three TABS) and expand each by clicking the +.

-• Sport
+- Sport

 Would you like to develop your art making skills while having fun and making friends?
 Come along and get tips to improve your drawing, painting, printmaking, or photography.

-Lead by: Harriette Jolly
+Lead by: Senior Students

-Located: Art Club is located in X13, upstairs in the Art Department
+Where: Art Club is located in X13, upstairs in the Art Department

-The sessions run from after school until 4.30pm on Thursday, Terms 1, 2 and 3.
+When: After school until 4.30pm on Thursday, Terms 1, 2 and 3.
 We do not have Art Club on the last day of the term.

 You are welcome to bring friends and attend on a regular or casual basis.